the-teachingRSE-project/competencies/competencies.md

     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     MOD&
-    Needs full awareness of entire codebase to support extension/maintenance.
+    Needs full awareness of entire codebase to extend/maintain.
-      May not need/get additional experience or support.
-      If project taken on from another individual developer, there may be challenges in transferring this mental model of the software.& As local but greater awareness of need for future transition to other developer(s), likely provide e.g. docs/issues/project board and other support from central services to support this.
-May only need to know part of code.&
+      If project taken on from another developer, there may be challenges in transferring the mental model.& As local, but more aware of need for future transition to other developer(s), likely provides docs, issues, and other support from central services to support this.
+May only need to know parts of the code.&
-    Internal team training important to ensure ability to build necessary mental model of codebase and to document it via text or tools to support sustainability.&
+    Internal team training ensures ability to build necessary mental model of codebase and to document it via text or tools for sustainability.&
-    As local team but likely stronger awareness of tooling and practices in place within RSE team to support this.
-Distributing work makes it only necessary for each developer to understand code related to their assigned tasks.& Training and experience are key here and organisations can help to coordinate and provide support for training and mentoring/community activities.
+    As local team, but likely more aware of tooling and practices in place within RSE team.
+Distributing work makes it only necessary for each developer to understand code related to their assigned tasks.& Should provide training and retain experience via coordinating and provide support for mentoring/community activities.
       Establishing RSE departments with specialists for certain aspects of software will improve overall turnaround times.
     \\\hline